dodcott/dodcott-cum-wilkesley/nikola/dodcott.org/posts/2023-09-10-parish-council-meeting-with-our-mp.md

 ![simple image1](/regex_pic/parish_council_IMG_0421.jpeg)

 Parish Councillors Clive Pownall and Ian Barton.
-Cheshire East Councillor Rachel Bailey and our MP Joel Hetherington
+Cheshire East Councillor Rachel Bailey and our MP Edward Timpson

-Joel also visited the Piggery Cafe and other businesses at Park View Business Centre.
+  * [ ] Edward also visited the Piggery Cafe and other businesses at Park View Business Centre.